-A two year sequence covering topics valuable to theatre majors including play readings, workshops in audition, resumes, graduate school application, guest lectures etc. Three of the four required for majors.
-Open to other students with permission of department head.
+A two year sequence covering topics valuable to theatre majors including play readings, workshops in audition, resumes, graduate school application, guest lectures, etc. Required for majors.
+Open to other students with permission of theatre faculty.

 For course description, see ENG 315 in the English listing.

 This course allows students accomplished in acting to concentrate on their own areas of difficulty or experience with specific emphasis on portfolio and audition.
 This course may be repeated for credit. *Prerequisite: permission of instructor.
 Alternate years.

 The director’s responsibilities and practices in play selection and analysis, casting, planning and coordination of technical elements, and conducting rehearsals and performances.
 Focus on academic and community theatre.
 Previous MBC acting and technical experience is required.
 Students who enroll in this course are expected to take THEA 324. *Prerequisite: permission of instructor.
 Alternate years.

 Supervised directing experience.
 Each student casts and rehearses a one-act play and forms a concerted whole of the play text, actors, and production elements.
 Public performance constitutes the final exam.
 The course may be repeated for credit. *Prerequisites: THEA 323 and permission of instructor.
 May term.
 Alternate years.